Asset Management One Co., Ltd

 The Company makes decisions on agenda items considering the following perspectives:

-a) Share price and business performance (ROE and the current profits, etc.)
+a) Business performance (ROE and the current profits, etc.)

 b) Presence or absence of involvement in law violations and or misconduct